-Pulmonary arterial hypertension of unknown cause that has resulted in all of the following:

-- · Elevated pulmonary arterial pressure
+Illness Definition Simpler Terms Pre-existing Conditions Pulmonary arterial hypertension of unknown cause that has resulted in all of the following: Elevated pulmonary arterial pressure.
+Right ventricular dysfunction.
+Shortness of breath.
+For the above definition, the following are not covered: Pulmonary hypertension due to established cause.
+Other types of hypertension.

-- Right ventricular dysfunction

-- Shortness of breath.

-- Pulmonary hypertension due to established cause - Other types of hypertension.

 Pulmonary arterial hypertension is a disease which happens when blood pressure in the pulmonary artery or the major blood vessel connecting the right heart ventricle and the lungs is higher than normal.
 There is no apparent cause (idiopathic).
 A higher pulmonary artery blood pressure means the heart has to work harder to pump enough blood into the lungs.
 Over time, the condition progresses and often results in heart failure.
 If you have a history of pulmonary arterial hypertension, congenital cyanotic heart disease, pulmonary fibrosis or chronic respiratory failure prior to the commencement date of cover you can never claim under the Specified Illness Cover Plan.